We take a look at the best places to live in Lisbon for expats looking to enjoy life in Portugal’s vibrant capital.

 Alfama and Graça

 Home to the famous 11th-century São Jorge Castle, Alfama is Lisbon’s oldest neighborhood.
 It is characterized by its narrow cobbled streets lined with cafés and shops selling traditional crafts.
 The district has an eclectic mix of young professionals and larger families who have lived there for generations.
 Alfama was once associated with poverty and squalor, however, today it has transformed into a fashionable district for locals and expats, alike.
-If you are considering renting or buying a home here, bear in mind that a car won’t be much use along the narrow winding streets.
+If you are considering renting or buying a home here in Lisbon, bear in mind that a car won’t be much use along the narrow winding streets.
 Moreover, while there are bargains to be had, many buildings in the area are in desperate need of renovation.

 This is also the case in the richly historic district of Graça, which is situated on the opposite side of the castle.
 While the neighborhood is known for its spectacular views and old-town charm, it lacks parking and green space, which might be an issue if you plan to have your own transport.